Tennessee uses the federally facilitated health insurance marketplace HealthCare.gov for the sale of certified individual/family dental plans.

 You can review details of the Tennessee benchmark plan, which does include coverage for both basic and major dental services for children.

-Seven insurers offer stand-alone dental plans through the Tennessee exchange
+Which insurers offer dental coverage through the Tennessee marketplace?

-In 2022, seven insurers offer stand-alone individual/family dental coverage through the health insurance marketplace in Tennessee.
+In 2023, eight insurers offer stand-alone individual/family dental coverage through the health insurance marketplace in Tennessee.
 These are dental plans that are not included with a medical plan and must be purchased separately:

 - BEST Life